MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-plugins/out-of-the-box-plugins.md

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

+> [!Note]
+> Skills are currently being renamed to plugins.
+This article has been updated to reflect the latest terminology, but some images and code samples may still refer to skills.

 To provide a degree of standardization across Semantic Kernel implementations, the GitHub repo has several plugins available to any Semantic Kernel prompt which you can browse at:

 [`/semantic-kernel/dotnet/src/SemanticKernel/CoreSkills/`](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/src/SemanticKernel/CoreSkills)

 The core plugins currently supported include: